Skip to main content

 Culture of the environment: The last element of the transcultural trio is the culture of the environment.
 The environment is an integral part of the culture.
 Individuals as physical, ecological, sociopolitical and cultural beings are continuously interacting with each other.
 Nurses may have to intervene in the patient and family relationship because of frequent bureaucratic arrangements and procedures.
 The transcultural approach should be considered in a wide range of subjects, starting from asking if there are any religious practices to be followed or done by the patient during the hospitalization, and writing the signs in the hospital in two different languages [13].

-This page titled 4.5: Understanding Transcultural Nursing is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Vasfiye Bayram De?er (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.5: Understanding Transcultural Nursing is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Vasfiye Bayram De?er (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform.